What Is Asset Tracking? A Complete Guide to Tracking and Monitoring Assets

 • Barcode or QR code labels for tools and smaller field assets

-• RFID tags for high-volume asset movement
+• RFID tags for high-volume asset movement, especially in warehouses or fleet operations

-• IoT sensors for condition-based monitoring
+• IoT sensors for condition-based monitoring, providing predictive maintenance alerts

 Combined with a platform or mobile app, these tools feed real-time data to operations teams, giving them visibility over usage, movement, and health.